 Vintage Sterling Silver

-Paula says - "In my opinion, this bracelet shows all the design characteristics and workmanship of being Navajo made.
+Paula says - "In my opinion, this bracelet shows all the design characteristics and workmanship of being Native American made.
 But because there is no hallmark that we can attribute to a specific artist we can't legally sell it as Native American made - read more."

 Five cracks in the inlay are tight and securely set.